freenas/freenas-docs/userguide/tn_initial.rst

 key pair.

-**12) Restore from a backup:** if a backup has already been created using "11) Create backup" or
-:menuselection:`System --> Advanced --> Backup`,
-it can be restored using this option.
-Once selected, it will prompt for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct, where "y" will start the restore, "n" will repeat the configuration, and "q" will quit the restore wizard.
+**12) Restore from a backup:** if a backup has already been created using :guilabel:`11) Create backup` or :menuselection:`System --> Advanced --> Backup`, it can be restored using this option.
+Once selected, it will prompt for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct, where *y* will start the restore, *n* will repeat the configuration, and *q* will quit the restore wizard.
 The restore will indicate if it could log into the remote system, find the backup, and indicate whether or not the backup contains data.
 It will then prompt to restore %brand% from that backup.
-Note that if you press "y" to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point when the backup was created.
+Note that if you press *y* to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point when the backup was created.
 The system will reboot once the restore is complete.